SikuliX/sikulix.github.io/docs/intro.md

 ## Automate what you see on a computer monitor

-SikuliX is a WYSIWYS-Tool: What You See Is What You Script.
+SikuliX is a WYSIWYS-Tool: **What You See Is What You Script**.

 ## When to use SikuliX?

-- You want to automate some repetitive tasks in daily usage of applications or web pages
+- You want to automate repetitive tasks in daily usage of applications or web pages
-- playing games
+- While playing games you want to automate some aspects
-- administration of IT systems and networks
+- In IT administration you want to automate admin tasks
+- Developing an application you want to do visual testing

-... and you do not have adequate tools at hand.
+... and you do not have the adequate tools at hand.

 ---